jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-2024+Objectives.md

     - Exit criteria are the criteria or requirements which must be met to complete a specific process
   - **Static application security testing (SAST)**: evaluates the security of software without running it by analyzing either the source code or the compiled application; code reviews are an example of static app security testing
   - **Dynamic application security testing (DAST)**: evaluates the security of software in a runtime environment and is often the only option for organizations deploying applications written by someone else
+  - **Interactive Application Security Testing (IAST)**: combines elements of both SAST and DAST by analyzing code during runtime from within the application, providing more accurate results

 - 6.2.6 Misuse case testing
   - **Misuse case testing**: AKA abuse case testing - used by software testers to evaluate the vulnerability of their software to known risks; focuses on behaviors that are not what the org desires or that are counter to the proper function of a system/app